intel/transfer-learning/notebooks/object_detection/pytorch_object_detection/README.md

 # Transfer Learning for Object Detection using PyTorch

-This notebook uses object detection models from torchvision that were originally trained using COCO and does transfer learning with the [PennFudan dataset](https://www.cis.upenn.edu/~jshi/ped_html/), available via public download, or the [Kitti dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d), available through torchvision datasets.
+This notebook uses object detection models from torchvision that were originally trained using COCO and does transfer learning with the [PennFudan dataset](https://www.cis.upenn.edu/~jshi/ped_html/), available via public download, or the [Kitti dataset](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d), available through Torchvision datasets.

 The notebook performs the following steps: